Wonder Boy in Monster World: Conversions and ports

 The Master System port is somewhat different.
-It features re-drawn graphics, fewer and shorter stages, and a complex password system (approximately 40 digits in length) rather than battery-backed save data.
+It features redrawn graphics, fewer and shorter stages, and a complex password system (approximately 40 digits in length) rather than battery-backed save data.
 The Genesis version is included on the North American and European releases of the Sega Genesis Mini microconsole.

-Hudson Soft later released a slightly re-branded version for the Turbo Duo titled The Dynastic Hero.
-It features palette-swapped visuals, new insect-themed graphics for the main characters (and insects' natural predators as bosses), a Red Book audio soundtrack which is completely different from the Wonder Boy original, and anime-style cutscenes at the intro and ending.
+Hudson Soft later released a slightly rebranded version for the Turbo Duo titled The Dynastic Hero.
+It features palette-swapped visuals, new insect-themed graphics for the main characters (and insects' natural predators as bosses), a Red Book audio soundtrack which is completely different from the Wonder Boy original, and anime-style cutscenes in the intro and ending.
 Shion was renamed Dyna and was modeled after a Hercules beetle, and the final boss was changed to a giant lizard king.
 An English-language version was also produced, but both were built off of the Japanese version of Wonder Boy in Monster World so they feature the same difficulty and mechanics as the Japanese version.
 This particular version was released on Nintendo's Virtual Console service in Europe on November 30, 2007, and in North America on December 3, 2007.